-On March 6, 2017, the Company entered into an amended and restated senior secured revolving credit agreement (the "TIAA Credit Facility") with TIAA, FSB (formerly known as EverBank Commercial Finance, Inc. prior to June 18, 2018) ("TIAA Bank"), as administrative agent, and with TIAA Bank and other financial institutions as lender.
-The TIAA Credit Facility, as amended, features aggregate revolver commitments of \$120.0 million.
-Borrowings under the TIAA Credit Facility bear interest, subject to the Company's election, on a per annum basis equal to (i) the adjusted LIBOR plus 2.75% or (ii) the base rate plus 1.75%.
+On March 6, 2017, the Company entered into an amended and restated senior secured revolving credit agreement (the "TIAA Credit Facility") with TIAA, FSB (formerly known as EverBank Commercial Finance, Inc. prior to June 18, 2018) ("TIAA Bank"), as administrative agent, and with TIAA Bank and other financial institutions as lenders.
+As of December 31, 2019, the TIAA Credit Facility, as amended, featured aggregate revolver commitments of \$120.0 million, with an accordion provision allowing increases in aggregate commitments, not to exceed \$150.0 million, with lender consent.
+As of December 31, 2019, the revolver commitments were to terminate on March 6, 2020, and all outstanding advances were payable on March 6, 2021, with two one-year extension options available for both such dates, subject to lender consent.
+As of December 31, 2019, borrowings under the TIAA Credit Facility bore interest, subject to the Company's election, on a per annum basis equal to (i) the adjusted LIBOR plus 2.75% or (ii) the base rate plus 1.75%.
 The base rate is defined as the higher of (a) the prime rate, (b) the Federal Funds Rate (as defined in the credit agreement) plus 0.50% or (c) the adjusted LIBOR plus 1.00%.
-The adjusted LIBOR is defined in the credit agreement for the TIAA Credit Facility as the one-month LIBOR plus an adjustment for statutory reserve requirements for Eurocurrency liabilities as described in the credit agreement.
-As of December 31, 2018, the one-month LIBOR was 2.50%.
-Additionally, the Company pays an annual unused commitment fee of 0.30% on the unused revolver commitments if less than 50% of the revolver commitments are being used and an annual unused commitment fee of 0.625% on the unused revolver commitments if less than 50% of the revolver commitments are being used.
-As of December 31, 2018, the Company was not aware of any instances of noncompliance with covenants related to the TIAA Credit Facility.
+The adjusted LIBOR is defined in the credit agreement for the TIAA Credit Facility as the one-month LIBOR was 1.76%.
+Additionally, the Company pays an annual unused commitment for Eurocurrency liabilities as described in the credit agreement.
+As of December 31, 2019, the one-month LIBOR was 1.76%.
+Additionally, the Company pays an annual unused commitment fee of 0.625% on the unused revolver commitments if more than 50% of the revolver commitments are being used and an annual unused commitment fee of 0.625% on the unused revolver commitments if more than 50% of the revolver commitments are being used.
+On March 5, 2020, the TIAA Credit Facility was amended to, among other things, (i) extend the termination date of the revolver commitments to March 6, 2022 and the final maturity date of the facility to March 6, 2023, both such